hanabi/hanabi.github.io/Reference.md

 * At the beginning of the game, number 5's is a play clue (similar to a number 1's clue).
 * If there are any stacks going up, a number 5 clue to a chop card is to be treated as a normal *5 Save*.
 * If there are any stacks going down, a number 1 clue to a chop card is to be treated as a *1 Save*.

+### Duck Conventions

+* These conventions apply to the *Duck* variants.

+#### Relaxed 2 Saves

+* It is optional for players to give *Save Clues* to 2's.
+* Thus, if a 2 is discarded, players should not make any *Elimination Notes* for them.

+#### Double Tempo Clues

+* Normally, if a *Save Clue* is given to two cards, and then the cards are re-touched, it is a *Double Tempo Clue* and both the cards should play from left to right, even if one of the cards was on chop.
+* In Duck, this works a little different.
+If the same cards are clued twice in a row, and one of the cards was on chop, then **the chop card** should play first, followed by the other cards (from left to right).

+#### Saves Clues

+* All clues to chop are treated as *Save Clues*.

+#### The BGA Play Clue

+* Players are not allowed to give a *Save Clue* to someone if that someone has a known-playable card in their hand.
+* If the chop card is clued in this scenario, it is instead treated as a *BGA Play Clue*.

+#### The BGA Finesse

+* In addition to the above rule, players are also not allowed to give a *Save Clue* to a someone if that someone has a playable card that could be clued instead.
+* If the chop card is clued in this scenario, it is instead treated a *Chop Focus BGA Play Clue*.
+However, the player receiving the clue will not know this, and will treat it as a normal *Save Clue*.
+Thus, a *BGA Play Clue* given in this scenario must be a *BGA Finesse*.
+* As an exception to the rule, players are allowed to give a *Save Clue* if the *Play Clue* would violate *Good Touch Principle*.

+#### The Duck Double Bluff

+* *3 Bluffs* are "turned off" in this variant, for obvious reasons.
+* This means that players can use the *Double Bluff* convention much more often by giving *Play Clues* to two-away from playable 3's.
+After seeing two blind-plays occur, the receiver of the clue will know that their card is two-away from playable.
+(This takes precedence over more complicated things, like *Layered Finesses*.)
+  * Note that it is also possible to *Double Bluff* by cluing two-away 4's and two-away 5's, but that can be done in any variant.
+* *Double Half-Bluffs* are explicitly outlawed.
+In other words, the first blind-play from a *Double Bluff* must be completely unrelated to the card that was clued.

+#### The 1's Promise

+* Players must use the number 1 clue to clue 1's in a player's opening hand.
+* Thus, if a player gets a *Play Clue* that touches two cards, and then they play the left-most card and it is a 1, they can know that the other one is for-sure a 1 and should play it on the next turn.
+* If 3 or more 1's were clued with the original clue, then the play order should be from left to right.

+#### The 1's Promise Bluff

+* Players can be tricked into playing cards by using the *1's Promise*.
+For example, in a 3-player game:
+  * Alice clues Bob about two cards on slot 1 and slot 2.
+  * Bob plays slot 1.
+It is a red 1.
+  * Bob knows that because of the *1's Promise, the card on his slot 2 must also be a 1.
+  * When it gets to Bob's turn, Bob plays his slot 2, and it is a red 2 instead of a 1.
+* If there are additional cards in the hand that were touched by the original clue, then once the *1's Promise Bluff* is revealed, players should stop playing those cards.
+* For example, in 3-player game:
+  * Alice clues Bob about three cards on slot 1, slot 2, and slot 3.
+  * Bob plays slot 1.
+It is a red 1.
+  * Bob knows that because of the *1's Promise, the cards on his slot 2 and slot 3 must also be a 1.
+  * When it gets to Bob's turn, Bob plays his slot 2, and it is a red 2 instead of a 1.
+  * Bob knows that his slot 3 card must be a red card.
+However, it is not necessarily the red 3, and is equally likely to be either a red 3, a red 4, or a red 5.

+#### The 1's Promise Finesse

+* It is also possible to *Finesse* other players by using the *1's Promise*.
+* For example, in a 3-player game:
+  * Alice clues Bob about two cards on slot 1 and slot 2.
+  * Bob plays slot 1.
+It is a red 1.
+  * Bob knows that because of the *1's Promise, the card on his slot 2 must also be a 1.
+  * Cathy sees that Bob was clued about a red 1 and a red 3.
+Cathy knows that because of the *1's Promise*, Bob will misplay the red 3 when it gets to his turn.
+  * Cathy blind-plays her *Finesse Position* as red 2.

+#### The Double Play Bluff

+* Normally, when a playable card is clued again, it is interpreted as an *Double Play Ejection* on the very next player.
+* However, in the *Duck* variants, it instead means to play slot 1 as a *Known Bluff*.

 ### Wild & Crazy Conventions